 5. Breastfeeding may help children become smarter

 Although it does not mean that formula-fed babies can’t be more intelligent than breastfed babies, several studies have shown that they have slightly higher IQs.
 For example, in a Brazil study, experts have pointed out that those who breastfed for at least a year performed better in intelligence tests.

 1. Breastfeeding helps Mamas recover from childbirth more easily

-Breastfeeding may look effortless but it actually burns about 500 calories a day.
-Not only does breastfeeding stimulate the release of oxytocin which triggers the let-down reflex but also causes the uterus to shrink and return to pre-pregnancy size.
+Breastfeeding may look effortless, but it burns about 500 calories a day.
+Not only does breastfeeding stimulate the release of oxytocin which triggers the let-down reflex, but it also causes the uterus to shrink and return to pre-pregnancy size.
 Plus, it also reduces postpartum bleeding.
 As such, it’s no wonder why breastfeeding Mamas seem to lose their postpartum weight faster.

 2. Breastfeeding reduces the risk of postpartum depression

 Breastfeeding benefits don’t just cover the physical aspects.
 According to a study, Mamas who breastfeed are less likely to experience postpartum depression.

 3. Breastfeeding lowers the risk of breast and ovarian cancers